Interactive Fiction

 From the original series of my drawings for Shanidar, Safe Return

-Shanidar, like Time Before Memory, is speculative fiction.
+Shanidar, Safe Return is speculative fiction.
 I’ve taken many liberties with the science in imagining the temperaments, relationships, joys, sorrows, fears, spirituality, and essential humanity of people living in the deep past.

 Time Before Memory, a prehistoric tale